bbauska/Coursera-Bootstrap/readme.md

 particular width on the screen leaving enough margin on either side as white space.

-Let\'s apply the same container class to both the header and the footer also, and then see how the content changes.
+Let&apos;s apply the same container class to both the header and the footer also, and then see how the content changes.

-Going back to our web page, what I\'m going to do now is for the inner content here, the inner div inside the container, I\'m going to apply the class as the row class here, to this first one, and I\'m going to simply copy this.
+Going back to our web page, what I&apos;m going to do now is for the inner content here, the inner div inside the container, I&apos;m going to apply the class as the row class here, to this first one, and I&apos;m going to simply copy this.

-I\'m going to apply the same to the second div here which is lined up for the div, and also scroll down and then to the third div here, I\'m also applying the row class here.
+I&apos;m going to apply the same to the second div here which is lined up for the div, and also scroll down and then to the third div here, I&apos;m also applying the row class here.

 Now, the content inside this outermost container class, is now divided